• Skip to primary navigation

 Also known as salep, Sahlab is a thick, fragrant, milky drink, that was developed from ground orchid tubers by the ancient Greeks and Romans.
 It subsequently gained popularity across the countries of the Ottoman Empire, including the area which is now the State of Israel.

-Authentic sahlab is made from the tubers of two European orchid species – Orchis militaris and Orchis mascula.
+An authentic sahlab drink is made from the tubers of two European orchid species – Orchis militaris and Orchis mascula.
 They contain a starchy polysaccharide called glucomannan which gives sahlab its distinctive thick and smooth texture.

 Sahlab – a winter speciality